The single biggest way you can support homeschooling families – ours and any other homeschoolers you know – is by being open-minded.

 Most of all, THANK YOU.
 Thank you for all your comments, your support (in person and online) and your love for us.

-That means the world, and we are grateful every day for the ways we have been blessed through our homeschooling journey!
+That means the world, and we are grateful every day for the ways we have been helped through our homeschooling journey!

 Is there a way we could help you and your family?
 Please let us know and we will do what we can!
 Email me at firstname.lastname@example.org.